-Below is the complete list of Windows ALT key numeric pad codes for check marks, tick marks, cross (X) marks & ballot box symbols, their corresponding HTML entity numeric character references and, when available, their corresponding HTML entity named character references.
+Below is the complete list of Windows ALT codes for check mark, tick mark, cross mark & ballot box symbols, along with their corresponding HTML entity numeric character references and, when available, their corresponding HTML entity named character references.
 If you are new to ALT codes and need detailed instructions on how to use them, please read How to Use ALT Codes to Enter Special Characters.
 If you want, instead of using ALT codes, you can also just quickly tap or click any check mark, tick mark, cross mark or ballot box symbol in the list below to copy and paste it into your document.
 (Note: Some symbols might not display correctly due to device or platform limitations in character/text representation.)

 Check Marks: Check marks, also known as tick marks or check symbols, are graphical symbols typically represented by a small mark (√) placed next to an item to indicate completion, approval, or verification.
 Check marks are commonly used to indicate that a task or item on a list has been completed or that an option has been selected.